thefangbear/SAT/README.md

 # SAT
-This repository aims at providing a set of routines for parsing and solving simple boolean expressions in C/C++.
+This is an educational repository aims at providing a set of very basic routines for parsing and solving simple boolean expressions in C/C++ and for people who want to implement a very very basic SAT solver for fun.

 ## Parser

+For simplicity, we parse using a very crude grammar that works most of the time (excuse the sloppiness...).

 The parser is a simple recursive descent parser that parses the input expression to (approximately) a binary expression tree.